 Edison, NJ – Tuesday, October 26, 2021.
-Indecomm Global Services, a leading provider of digital solutions and services for the mortgage lending industry, was a Bronze sponsor of this year’s MBA Annual Convention, held October 17-20, 2021 in San Diego, CA. It was the first time the industry got back together to meeting in person in large numbers after two full years due to the ongoing pandemic.
+Indecomm Global Services, a leading provider of digital solutions and services for the mortgage lending industry, was a Bronze sponsor of this year’s MBA Annual Convention, held October 17-20, 2021 in San Diego, CA. It was the first time the industry got back together to meet in person in large numbers after two full years due to the ongoing pandemic.
 Reflecting on last week’s event, Indecomm’s team sees it as a memorable experience in many ways:

 - Mortgage industry leaders return to the industry’s premier event to network and connect at MBA Annual 2021.